zahidarefin96/gitLearning/Readme.txt

-My full name is Md Zahid Arefin.
+My iniatial name is MZA.